huggingface/blog/object-detection-leaderboard.md

 </center>
 </div>

-Clearly, if both the ground-truth and detected boxes share identical coordinates, representing the same region in the image, their IoU value is 1.
+If the ground truth and detected boxes share identical coordinates, representing the same region in the image, their IoU value is 1.
 Conversely, if the boxes do not overlap at any pixel, the IoU is considered to be 0.

 In scenarios where high precision in detections is expected (e.g. an autonomous vehicle), the predicted bounding boxes should closely align with the ground-truth boxes.
 For that, a IoU threshold ( \\( \text{T}_{\text{IOU}} \\) ) approaching 1 is preferred.
 On the other hand, for applications where the exact position of the detected bounding boxes relative to the target object isn’t critical, the threshold can be relaxed, setting \\( \text{T}_{\text{IOU}} \\) closer to 0.